What to pack for a road trip with your dog(s)

 budget: Red Roof Inn

-Having these items in your dog’s luggage will definitely go a long way to making sure you have a great road trip with your dog.
+Having these items in your dog’s luggage will go a long way to ensuring you have a great road trip with your dog.
 Have I forgotten something that you should be on this list?
 If you have more suggestions on what to pack for your dog road trip, I would love to hear from you.

 Happy road tripping with your dog(s)